-In my current work, I’m interested in theoretical questions about collective action, collective agency, and collective responsibility.
-I’ve worked on what kinds of groups can be the authors of actions and therefore be responsible for what they do (2015a), how groups come to have obligations and responsibilities (2016e), and the difference between individuals and groups when it comes to the kinds of obligations they have (2016c).
+In my current work, I’m interested in theoretical questions about collective action, collective agency, collective responsibility, and collective punishment.
+I’ve worked on what kinds of groups can be the authors of actions and therefore be responsible for what they do (2015a), how groups come to have obligations and responsibilities (2016e), the difference between individuals and groups when it comes to the kinds of obligations they have (2016c), and whether it’s permissible to punish some kinds of groups (2018; forthcoming).
 These research topics have also taken me into questions about individual responsibility for what collectives and non-collective groups do.
 I’ve looked at individual responsibility for unethical global consumption (2015b; 2018), global climate change (2014; 2016d; 2016a; 2017a; 2017d), and both race and class privilege (2016b; 2017e).
-In my book manuscript currently under review, I focus in particular on how these issues about collective action, agency and responsibility, and individuals’ implication in it (if any), apply when it comes to the nation state and its citizens.
+In my forthcoming book, I focus in particular on how these issues about collective action, agency and responsibility, and individuals’ implication in it (if any), apply when it comes to the nation state and its citizens (forthcoming).
 On that topic see also (2017b).

 + Lawford-Smith, Holly.
 ‘Does Purchasing Make Consumers Complicit In Global Labour Injustice?‘ Res Publica (2018) [early view].

 + Lawford-Smith, Holly.
 ‘The Comparative Culpability of Stratospheric Aerosol Injections and Ordinary Carbon Emissions’, Ethics & International Affairs 31/4 (2017a).

 + Collins, Stephanie., & Lawford-Smith, Holly.
 ‘Responsibility for States’ Actions: Normative issues at the intersection of collective agency and state responsibility’, Philosophy Compass (2017b) [early view].